loykoome/projects-/README.md

 We welcome contributions to improve the project.
 If you have suggestions, bug fixes, new features please fork the repository and submit a pull request.
 Make sure to follow the coding standards and provide relevant tests.

+## Web template
+For the machine learning deployment, this app uses HTML and CSS templates "streamlit"

  ## Contact